Fifty Shades of QE: Comparing Findings of Central Bankers and Academics

-Central banks sometimes evaluate their own policies.
-To assess the inherent conflict of interest, we compare the research findings of central bank researchers and academic economists regarding the macroeconomic effects of quantitative easing (QE).
-We find that central bank papers report larger effects of QE on output and inflation.
-Central bankers are also more likely to report significant effects of QE on output and to use more positive language in the abstract.
-Central bankers who report larger QE effects on output experience more favorable career outcomes.
+We compare the findings of central bank researchers and academic economists regarding the macroeconomic effects of quantitative easing (QE).
+We find that central bank papers find QE to be more effective than academic papers do.
+Central bank papers report larger effects of QE on output and inflation.
+They also report QE effects on output that are more significant, both statistically and economically, and they use more positive language in the abstract.
+Central bank researchers who report larger QE effects on output experience more favorable career outcomes.
 A survey of central banks reveals substantial involvement of bank management in research production.

 JEL Classification: A11, E52, E58, G28